mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 * [2](2)
 * [3](3)

-### Mini-computers
+### Microprocessors
-Technically speaking, mini-computers (aka microprocessors) are not microcontrollers as they can handle multiple tasks at once.
+Technically speaking, microprocessors (aka mini-computers) are not microcontrollers as they can handle multiple tasks at once.
 These are best suited for software-heavy applications.
 * [Raspberry Pi](https://www.raspberrypi.org/)

 ---